michael0401/boxspringjs/API.md

 	'summary': ['object', 8] };
 	*/
 	// The array value consists of [ type, width ] where `type` is a JavaScript type and `width` is a
-	// numeric width that can be used by downstream `view` processes to format and layout the data
+	// relative numeric width that can be used by downstream `view` processes to format and layout the
+	// data.
+For example, `address` would be afford 4 units of width in display, versus only 1 for `year`.

 > Use columnType with an `object` argument to bulk update the set of available data types.
 > Call columnType individually with `name`, `type`, and optional `width` to add individual types. `width` defaults to 1 if none is supplied.